Active learning for level set estimation under input uncertainty and its extensions: Introduction

-Our main contributions in this paper are as follows: \begin{itemize} \item We propose a new active learning algorithm for LSE problems under cost-dependent input uncertainty by extending the recent LSE method in \cite{zanette2018robust}.
+\paragraph{Contributions} Our main contributions in this paper are as follows: \begin{itemize} \item We propose a new AL algorithm for LSE problems under input uncertainty by extending the recent LSE method in \cite{zanette2018robust}.

+\item We extend our proposed method to various practical situations such as cost-dependent input uncertainty and unknown input distributions.

-\item We show the convergence of the proposed algorithm, i.e., the desired level set can be identified with probability one under certain regularity conditions.
-Moreover, we also show that the number of necessary function evaluation for level set identification was finite with probability one.
+\item We theoretically analyze the proposed method in depth and show that it has the following four properties.
+First, we show the convergence of the proposed algorithm, i.e., the desired level set can be identified with probability one under certain regularity conditions.
+Second, we show that the number of necessary function evaluations for level set identification was finite with probability one.
+Third, we derive the bound of the number of trials required for the algorithm to complete with high probability.
+Finally, we show that these results hold even if input distributions are unknown.

 \item Through numerical experiments using synthetic data and real data, we confirm that our proposed method has the same or better performance than other methods. \end{itemize}